As COVID-19 vaccine mandates rise, religious exemptions grow

 Moreover, the Vatican’s doctrine office has said it is “morally acceptable” for Catholics to receive COVID-19 vaccines that are based on research that used cells derived from aborted fetuses.
 Pope Francis himself has said it would be “suicide” not to get the shot, and he has been fully vaccinated with the Pfizer formula.

-In New York, state lawmakers attempted to make the vaccine mandatory for medical workers, with no religious exemptions.
-On Tuesday, a federal judge blocked the rule because it lacked the opt-out.
+In New York, state lawmakers have attempted to make the vaccine mandatory for medical workers, with no religious exemptions.
+On Tuesday, a federal judge blocked the state from enforcing the rule to give a group of workers time to argue that it is illegal because it lacks the opt-out.

-An August AP-NORC poll found that 58% of white evangelical Protestants, 72% of white mainline Protestants, 80% of Catholics and 73% of Americans who are religiously unaffiliated say they have been vaccinated.
-Seventy percent of nonwhite Protestants say they have been, including 70% of Black Protestants.
+Andrew Kurtyko, a registered nurse, is among those who want a religious exemption to not take the vaccine, and he is preparing to leave New York for Florida with his 18-year-old daughter if necessary.

+Kurtyko said the “draconian” vaccine requirements in the U.S. remind him of communist Poland where he grew up before he and his family immigrated to the United States in 1991.
+He is a Catholic who believes fetal stem cells were experimented with in making the vaccine.
+He called Pope Francis’ guidance to get vaccinated “his own opinion.”

 Across the U.S., public officials, doctors and community leaders have been trying to help people circumvent COVID-19 mask and vaccine requirements.